yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/introduction.md

 - **Q**: What kind of editor does Cocos Creator have?
 - **A**: It's completely customized for the engine.
-It's a all-in-one editor that can serve the whole workflow from design, development, preview, adjustment to release.
+It's an all-in-one editor that can serve the whole workflow from design, development, preview, adjustment to release.

 - **Q**: Can I use Cocos Creator even if I don't know how to write a program?